let's talk

 This image shows top 3 factors, that impact custom website development cost: the type of a website, the team, and the team's location

-The cost of web development differs per website type.
+Depending on the type of website, web development costs vary.
 This is primarily due to differences in complexity, features, and, ultimately, the timeframe required for web development.

 Below is a table depicting the cost of developing a website per type: